kalkanb/OSGI-Bundle-Calculator/README.md

 # OSGI-Bundle-Calculator

-1. Import project to Eclipse IDE \n
+Import project to Eclipse IDE.
-Install required bundles for equinox and apache felix
+Install required bundles for equinox and apache felix.

-Run configurations
+Run configurations.
-OSGI configurations
+OSGI configurations.
-new configuration
+New configuration.
-check only the ones of calculator on workspace
+Check only the ones of calculator on workspace.

-uncheck target and check onlywith help of filter: apache.felix.gogo ones(3 plugins) eclipse.equinox.console(1 plugin)
+Uncheck target and check onlywith help of filter:
+Apache.felix.gogo ones(3 plugins),
+Eclipse.equinox.console(1 plugin).

-click add required bundles
+Click add required bundles.
-validate bundles
+Validate bundles.
-if there are no problems run the configuration
+If there are no problems run the configuration.